boldsign/angular-python-boldsign-sample/README.md

 ### Python
 1. Open a new terminal and install the packages by using `pip install python-dotenv`.
+2. Install the boldsign package by using `pip install boldsign`.
 2. Run `py run.py`.
 Server is listening the port.

 ## Useful Resources